user1342/CyberTruck-2019-Android-CTF-Writeup/README.md

-# Cyber Truck 2019 Writeup 🚗
+# CyberTruck2019 Android CTF Writeup🚗

 This is a writeup for the [Now Secure](https://www.nowsecure.com/) Android reverse engineering CTF based on analyzing a car keyless application.